 Increases Metabolism & Encourages Weight Loss

-Virgin coconut oil contains medium chain fatty acids (MCFA), also known as Medium Chain Triglycerides (MCT).
+Virgin coconut oil contains medium-chain fatty acids (MCFA), also known as medium-chain triglycerides (MCT).
 These MCFA’S are more easily digested by the body than other kinds of fat, making them easily processed by the liver and converted into a rapid source of energy.
 Hence, it leads to an increase in the metabolic rate of body, increases chances for weight loss along with greater energy output.
-It has been shown that people having a diet of medium chain fatty acids have lost more weight than those on diet of olive oil.
-15-30 g of MCT oil a day can increase your energy expenditure by 5% for 24hours aiding in burning an extra 120 calories per day, as well as leaving you feel more satiated so that you feel fuller without having to eat more or binge eat.
+It has been shown that people having a diet of medium-chain fatty acids have lost more weight than those on a diet of olive oil.
+15-30 g of MCT oil a day can increase your energy expenditure by 5% for 24hours aiding in burning an extra 120 calories per day, as well as leaving you to feel more satiated so that you feel fuller without having to eat more or binge eat.

 Heart Health and Coconut Oil

 The saturated fats present in coconut oil aid in increasing HDL cholesterol levels in the body and does not lead to an increase in coronary heart disease.
 In 1997 a study in Kerala, South India found that the popular consumption of coconut oil (which has been used in India for hundreds of years) did not have a connection to the rising incidents of coronary heart disease.